-Income verification.
-The County Manager or his designee or the developer shall obtain written verification from the potential occupant (including the entire household) to verify all regular sources of income to the potential tenant (including the entire household).
+- 4. Income verification.
+The County Manager or his designee or the developer shall obtain written verification from the potential occupant (including the entire household) to verify all regular sources of income to the potential tenant/owner (including the entire household).
 The written verification form shall include, at a minimum, the purpose of the verification, a statement to release information, employer verification of gross annual income or rate of pay, number of hours worked, frequency of pay, bonuses, tips and commissions and a signature block with the date of application.
 The verification may take the form of the most recent year's federal income tax return for the potential occupants (including the entire household), a statement to release information, tenant verification of the return, and a signature block with the date of application.
 The verification shall be valid for up to 90 days prior to occupancy.
 Upon expiration of the 90-day period, the information may be verbally updated from the original sources for an additional 30 days, provided it has been documented by the person preparing the original verification.
 After this time, a new verification form must be completed.
+The income verification may take the form of the most recent year's filed income tax return for each occupant who had filed and will occupy the affordable housing unit. - 5.
 Income certification.
 Upon receipt of the application and verification of income, an income certification form shall be executed by the potential buyer or tenant (including the entire household) prior to sale or rental and occupancy of the affordable housing unit by the owner or tenant.
-Income certification that the potential occupant has a moderate, low, or very low household income qualifies the potential occupant as an eligible family to buy or rent and occupy an affordable housing unit under the AHDB program.
-The income certification shall be in a form provided by the County Manager or his designee.
+Income certification that the potential occupant has a gap, moderate, low, or very-low-income household income qualifies the potential occupant as an eligible household family to buy or rent and occupy an affordable housing unit under the AHDB program.
+The income certification shall be in a form provided by the County Manager or his designee. - 6.
+The Developer shall be deemed in compliance with the AHDB agreement if the Developer has complied with the tenant eligibility and qualification requirements of the Florida Housing Finance Corporation by providing the County Community and Human Services Division a copy of the annual Florida Housing Finance Corporation compliance and program reports.